TonioGela/blog/content/overkilling-sudoku.en.md

 Maps in Scala have the shape Map[_, _]
 ```

-Through directives you can, for example:
+Through directives, you can, for example:
 - add java options or compiler flags
 - declare tests
 - change the compilation target